Coke R. Stevenson: Historiography

 Stevenson's character became a subject of historical discussion after the publication of Means of Ascent, the second volume of Robert Caro's best-selling biography of Lyndon Johnson, which covers the disputed 1948 election.
 Caro portrayed Stevenson as an honorable statesman and reluctant office-seeker, in contrast to the venal and intensely ambitious Johnson.

 According to Johnson biographer Robert Dallek, "Coke Stevenson was a terribly reactionary man.
 First of all, on civil rights, in 1942, a black Texan was lynched in Texarkana and Stevenson gave very little public response against this.
-And when he was asked privately about it, his comment was -- 'You know,' he said, 'these Negroes sometimes do things which provoke whites to such violence.'"
+And when he was asked privately about it, his comment was, "'You know ... these Negroes sometimes do things which provoke whites to such violence.'"